 Senga Nengudi, R.S.V.P.
 Reverie - “B” Suite, 1977/2011.
 Nylon mesh, sand, and pole, 60 x 48 x 48 inches (152.4 x 121.9 x 121.9 cm).
 Jeanne L. Wasserman Fund and General Acquisition Fund.
 Courtesy of Lévy Gorvy, New York and London; and Thomas Erben Gallery, New York. © Senga Nengudi

-Since the 1970s, Senga Nengudi has been a leading figure of the African American avant-garde in Los Angeles and New York.
+Since the 1970s, Senga Nengudi has been a leading figure of the Black avant-garde communities in Los Angeles and New York.
 The artist’s background as a dancer and choreographer informs her practice.
-In the 1970s, she was first recognized for her anthropomorphic nylon mesh sculptures and installations, which she often incorporates into her performances, testing their limits by manipulating, wearing, and stretching these nylon works.
+In the 1970s, she began making her now iconic anthropomorphic nylon mesh sculptures and installations, which she often incorporates into her performances, testing the limits of the nylon material by manipulating, wearing, and stretching these works.

 Jeanne L. Wasserman Fund and General Acquisition Fund